hominidae/ProcessBOLDPublicData/README.md

 E.g. Enter "Sciurus carolinensis" to perform a search for DNA barcodes for Eastern Grey Squirrels, or just "Sciuridae" for Squirrels.

-Once the search has been performed, there are buttons on the right where you can choose to download a Specimens, sequences, or combined as a TSV or tab spaced value text file.
+Once the search has been performed, there are buttons on the right where you can choose to download Specimens, sequences, or combined data as a TSV file.

 ## Global Biodiversity Information Facility search data download